Roadmap & Features

 Where the roadmap opens up

 After Foundation, the plan is to move into colonies, then interstellar work, and eventually multiplayer.
 The exact order may change, but that is the general direction.
+For a clearer explanation of how the planned resource rules differ, read the Frontier and Exploration modes guide.

 Stage 0 Now